JsonLogic extensions

 Object

 Returns a JSON object that is an array of key/value pairs.
 You can nest object operations to build complex custom objects.
-One of the following syntaxes:
+This operation is an alternative to the "eachKey"

 {